Some people wear their smile like a disguise.

 Over the past week, a number of shit-meet-fan occurrences have happened in quick succession:

-- My husband’s short-term disability benefits, which we thought we had for another month, were discontinued, resulting in a shortfall of several hundred per month.
+- My husband’s short-term disability benefits, which we thought we had for another month, were discontinued, resulting in a shortfall of several hundred dollars per month.
 (Been trying to find a stopgap client for a while; so far, no dice.)

 - One of my practically new clients dropped me due to financial issues of her own.